MichaelCade/90DaysOfDevOps/Days/day16.md

 There are so many options when it comes to software installation, different options for package managers, built into Ubuntu we could also use snaps for our software installations.

-Hopefully this gives you a feel about how to manage your OS and software installations on Linux.
+Hopefully, this gives you a feel about how to manage your OS and software installations on Linux.

 ## File System Explained

 Linux is made up of configuration files, if you want to change anything then you change these configuration files.

-On Windows you have C: drive and that is what we consider the root.
-On linux we have `/` this is where we are going to find the important folders on our Linux system.
+On Windows, you have C: drive and that is what we consider the root.
+On Linux we have `/` this is where we are going to find the important folders on our Linux system.

 ![](Images/Day16_Linux8.png)

 - `/bin` - Short for binary, the bin folder is where our binaries that your system needs, executables and tools will mostly be found here.